England squad: Jadon Sancho left out but Gareth Southgate recalls Marcus Rashford for World Cup qualifiers

 - Live football on Sky Sports

-Harry Maguire, Trent Alexander-Arnold and Reece James are back for this month's fixtures after recovering from injury, and Jude Bellingham also returns after being left out for October's qualifiers.
+Sancho and Rashford's club team-mate Jesse Lingard misses out on Gareth Southgate's squad, as do Atletico Madrid right-back Kieran Trippier and AC Milan defender Fikayo Tomori.

-Manchester United's Mason Greenwood is absent again and there is no place for in-form Arsenal midfielder Emile Smith Rowe.
+Harry Maguire, Trent Alexander-Arnold and Reece James are back for this month's fixtures after recovering from injury, and Jude Bellingham also returns after being left out last time.

 Trending